FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council  - 26th November 2018.md

 “That, in accordance with the provisions of Section 16(5)(b)(iv) of the Universities Act, 1997

-and Part 8 of the Regulations on Governing Body Elections of University College Cork,--- 2
+and Part 8 of the Regulations on Governing Body Elections of University College Cork,
+---
+2

 Councillor O’Dea is hereby nominated to represent Limerick City and County Council on the